Kuala Lumpur Sentral station: KL City Air Terminal (KL CAT)

 When KL CAT was built, there were plans to offer through checked baggage service from KLIA to KL CAT where checked baggage of passengers arriving at KLIA would be conveyed to KL CAT and collected by passengers at KL CAT.
 However, these plans have not materialised.

 Connecting rail services

-The following lines have stations located within the vicinity of KL Sentral complex:
+The following lines have stations located within the vicinity of the KL Sentral complex: